MohamedAli1995/Cifar-100-Classifier/README.md

 python3.6 -m src.mains.main --config path_to_config_file

-#TODO:
-Right now for some reasons there is nly one active model, TinyVGG model to use.

 # Make predictions with pretrained models
 To make predictions by using images of any size and any format:<br>